Vanshdiyora/Zooq-Clone/README.md

 ## Features

-- **Task Management**: Create, update, and delete tasks.
-- **Collaboration**: Share tasks with team members and collaborate in real-time.
 - **Progress Tracking**: Track the progress of tasks with visual indicators.
 - **Payment Functionality**: Secure transactions using integrated payment gateway.
 - **Responsive Design**: Optimized for both desktop and mobile devices.